Recommended Color Settings

 It is important that the same color management is consistent throughout the entire processing and viewing pipeline.

-Please follow the recommended settings:
+Please follow the recommended color settings for the sRGB workflow:

 1. Display Setup